Jesserc/My-Ethernaut-Solutions/README.md

     receive() external payable {}
 }
 ```
-- Deploy the "AttackForceContract" contract and send Ether to it, through the payable constructor.
+- Deploy the "AttackForceContract" contract and send Ether to it through the payable constructor.
 - Call the "attack" function.
 - Verify that the "Force" contract now has a balance greater than zero: